 Porsche Cayenne E-Hybrid range, MPG, CO2 & charging

-Charging times are similar to those of most rivals, and with the normal three-pin domestic plug cable provided, you can fully charge the Cayenne E-Hybrid in eight hours, making for easy overnight charging.
+Charging times are similar to those of most rivals, and with the normal three-pin domestic plug cable provided, you can fully charge the Cayenne E-Hybrid in just over six hours, making for easy overnight charging.

-The E-Hybrid has an official pure electric range of 27 miles, but in normal varied use you’ll actually get around 20 miles from the 14.1kWh battery.
-More motorway miles (the E-Hybrid will do 84mph in pure electric mode) and cold conditions will see that dip towards 15 miles, although the figure can rise to 25 miles around town.
+The E-Hybrid has an official pure electric range of 22 miles, which is close to what you should get in normal varied use.
+More motorway miles (the E-Hybrid will do 84mph in pure electric mode) and/or cold conditions will see that dip towards 15 miles, although the figure can rise to 25 miles around town.

-It’s enough to cater for most people’s commutes, and there are also functions to hold the battery charge and even top up the battery using the turbocharged 3.0-litre petrol engine.
-When the battery is depleted and you’re relying on the smooth V6, we managed to get around 28mpg.
+It’s enough to cater for most people’s commutes, and there are also functions to hold the battery charge and even top up the battery using the turbocharged petrol engine.
+With the battery is depleted and relying solely on the smooth V6, we managed to get around 30mpg.

-The Cayenne comes as standard with a maximum charging speed of 3.6kW, which equates to around four hours when plugged into a 3.6kW charger.
-Pay around £500 and Porsche will increase the maximum charging speed to 7.2kW, dropping the fastest full charge time to 2.5 hours.
+The Cayenne comes as standard with a maximum charging speed of 3.6kW, which equates to around four hours for a full charge when plugged into a 3.6kW charger.
+Pay around £500 and Porsche will increase the maximum charging speed to 7.2kW, dropping the fastest full charge time to two hours.

 The Cayenne E-Hybrid’s battery is covered under warranty for eight years or 160,000km (just under 100,000 miles).
-However that doesn’t include a guarantee of replacement if the battery’s performance drops below a certain level: for example, the Renault ZOE is eligible for a new battery if the original drops below 75% of its as-new performance within the warranty period.
+However that doesn’t include a guarantee of replacement if the battery’s performance drops below a certain level.
 Porsche isn’t an exception here, though: currently no plug-in hybrid is offered with this level of battery cover.